-Your debt-to-income ratio (or DTI ratio, for short) weighs how much you owe each month against how much you earn.
-It’s generally calculated by adding up your monthly bills and dividing the total by your gross monthly income – more on that later.
+Your debt-to-income ratio weighs how much you owe each month against how much you earn.
+It’s generally calculated by adding up your monthly bills and dividing the total by your gross monthly income — more on that later.

 Carrying too much debt is one of the main roadblocks for many first-time homebuyers who apply for a mortgage.

 Lenders generally view such borrowers as being higher-risk — even if they make good money and have strong credit.
-However, that perception may be starting to shift.
+But that perception may be starting to shift.

-Fannie Mae, the leading provider of mortgage financing in the U.S., is relaxing its debt-to-income ratio requirements to give more potential borrowers access to credit.
+Fannie Mae, the leading provider of mortgage financing in the U.S., relaxed its debt-to-income ratio requirements in 2017, from 45% to 50% if certain conditions are met, to give more potential borrowers access to credit.

 Let’s take a closer look at how Fannie Mae’s limit increase impacts your loan-approval chances.